 ACMarket was designed specifically for cracked, hacked, or modified apps.
 It’s one of the biggest unofficial app stores for Android, with more than 15k applications.
 As this app store is constantly under development and introducing improvements, it provides new updates frequently.

 Amazon Appstore is one of the top alternatives to Google Play.
 This app store has a cross-platform analytics service, and it is quite easy to navigate for developers.
 Further, Amazon pays its developers nearly 70% of an app’s listed price and in-app purchases.

 The Amazon Appstore offers an app compatibility test that automatically detects problems for developers.
 They also have the Appstore Developer Select, a reward program for developers that offers free ad impressions and boosts customer acquisition through Amazon coins.
 Finally, you get a free paid app or game every day.

 APKMirror has no dedicated native app.
-Here, you can find multiple variations of the same app.
-This app store lets you download and store apps as APKs, meaning you need to visit its website to download those files.
+This app store lets you download and store apps as APKs, meaning you need to visit the website to download those files.
 Also, APKMirror provides a daily updated list of apps that align with your interests.

 APKPure offers paid games at discounted prices.
 This app store has an easy-to-use developer console that gives access to geo-restricted apps.